redhat-cop/openshift-migration-best-practices/04-running-the-migration.md

 If the application has dependencies, you should migrate the application and the dependency namespaces in the same migration plan.

-### Create one migration plan at a time

-Create and save _one_ migration plan at a time.
-Do not create and save multiple migration plans.

-Currently, the Migration Controller watches all the namespaces and associated resources in a migration plan.
-Multiple migration plans result in an additional load on the source cluster and the MTC host cluster.
-This may change in the future: [MIG-319 - Allow migration plans to be pre-created without adding extra load to source or host cluster](https://issues.redhat.com/browse/MIG-319).

 ### PV move

 _PV move_ is faster than _PV copy_.